Roy T. FieldingSenior Principal Scientist, Adobe

 Ph.D., Information and Computer Science, UC Irvine

 I finished my doctorate within the Software Research Group at UCI.
 Much of my work was done under the auspices of the Hyperware project and collaborations with industry as part of the Institute for Software Research and its focus on Software Architecture.
-I still remain in touch with that group by being a member of ISR's External Advisory Committee.
 My research interests include software design, software architecture for network-based applications, application-level protocol design, open-source software development, and global software engineering environments.
 Richard N. Taylor was my advisor and dissertation committee chair.

 I have been actively involved in the World Wide Web project since 1993.
 I set up the original UCI-ICS WWW server, created several WWW software packages, and in early 1994 became involved in the effort to specify and improve the WWW infrastructure through the IETF working groups on URI, HTTP, and HTML (the set of protocols that were used to retrieve and view this document).